About This Chapter

-5. Polynomials Functions: Properties and Factoring
+5. Polynomial Functions: Properties and Factoring

 Everything from projectile motion to trigonometric functions can be described by polynomials.
 Review factoring, polynomials and quadratic functions in this lesson.

-6. Polynomials Functions: Exponentials and Simplifying
+6. Polynomial Functions: Exponentials and Simplifying

 How do we keep track of a rapidly multiplying population of bunnies?
 Well, those are simply powers of 2.
 Review powers and simplify problems with exponents in this lesson.